Rasmussen Global: History

+In 2025, the firm was designated as an undesirable organization in Russia.

-Current Activities
+Current activities

 Rasmussen Global advises both sovereign clients and business clients.
-They include the government of Japan, Taiwan and Albania and various multinational firms working in energy, critical raw materials, finance, information technology, and space.
-From June 2022, Rasmussen Global is also working with the Office of the President of Ukraine.
+They include the government of Japan, Taiwan, Armenia, and in 2019-2020 Albania.
+The company also advises various multinational firms working in energy, critical raw materials, finance, information technology, and space.
+Since June 2022, Rasmussen Global is also working on a pro-bono basis with the Office of the President of Ukraine.

 Organization

-The company is headquartered in Copenhagen, Denmark and has offices in Brussels, Berlin, Washington, DC and London.
+The company is headquartered in Copenhagen, Denmark and has offices in Brussels, Berlin, and Kyiv.

-Some of its senior advisors include former Estonian President Toomas Hendrik Ilves, American retired diplomat and former NATO Deputy Secretary General Alexander Vershbow, and former Irish digital and Europe Minister Dara Murphy.

-In June 2021 former Irish digital and Europe Minister Dara Murphy joined the firm as a Senior Adviser.